centaretraining/azuretraining/09-app-gateway.md

 14. Continue on to the **"Attempt a SQL injection attack"** section to test your gateway.

-## Create an Application Gateway using the portal
+## Create an Application Gateway using the az CLI

 1. Create a new virtual network with one subnet to hold your application gateway.